Home

 Edmund Dana Barbour, the youngest of six children of Oliver Barbour and Mary Hutchinson, was born on 11 August 1841, at Henchman Lane, in the North End of Boston.

-Edmund’s father, Oliver H. Barbour (12 August 1796–4 December 1866), a tailor by occupation, was a heir (7th generation) of the glorious family of Capt.
-George Barbour (1615-1685), the Puritan leader of Dedham and Medfield, who came to America in 1630s, was a selectman and town clerk, Deputy to the General Court, and chief military officer of his district.
+Edmund’s father, Oliver H. Barbour (12 August 1796–4 December 1866), a tailor by occupation, was an heir (7th generation) of the glorious family of Capt.
+George Barbour (1615-1685), the Puritan leader of Dedham and Medfield, who came to America in the 1630s, was a selectman and town clerk, Deputy to the General Court, and chief military officer of his district.

-On 25 December 1821, Oliver Barbour married in Boston to Mary Hutchinson (25 December 1800 – 1 September 1857), daughter of Henry Hutchinson (1763-1833), sail maker in Boston, and Susannah (Leach) Hutchinson (1765-1807).
-The family had 6 children – Mary Elisabeth, Susannah Leach, Henry, Mary, Mary Angeline and Edmund.
+On 25 December 1821, Oliver Barbour got married in Boston to Mary Hutchinson (25 December 1800 – 1 September 1857), daughter of Henry Hutchinson (1763-1833), sailmaker in Boston, and Susannah (Leach) Hutchinson (1765-1807).
+The family had 6 children — Mary Elisabeth, Susannah Leach, Henry, Mary, Mary Angeline, and Edmund.

 John Murray Forbes (1813–1898), c.
 1851